Nova Dies BVI IBC: Business activities

 Nova Dies is primarily occupied with second-tier management contracts in the mining industry.
 It is specialised in the financial, investment and transportation network management of first-tier managing companies involved into the operational, logistics and financial management of coltan ore and rare earths mines.

 The assets-under-management of Nova Dies include several coltan mines in Eastern Colombia (Guainía Region) and mixed coltan-cassiterite-wolframite mines in the Democratic Republic of Congo (North Kivu).
-Nova Dies is not actually itself involved in the operations management of the mines; it is rather handling a transportation of the unprocessed ore from the mining locations to processing plants in Central and Eastern Europe and China and it hires it to mineral traffickers and transporters.
+Nova Dies is not actually itself involved in the operations management of the mines; it is rather handling the transportation of the unprocessed ore from the mining locations to processing plants in Central and Eastern Europe and China and it hires it to mineral traffickers and transporters.
 Moreover, it provides the mining and transportation companies with funding, trading intermediation, customs facilitation, bulk management, wholesale services, forward contracts representation, hedging and currency swap services, operating revolving, layering and investment exchange funding structures.
 Nova Dies also provides transnational transactions facilitation and operates mutual co-funding and funding exchange structures.